Hendrick Health System

+More than 3,000 employees make up the Hendrick team.

 History

 Hendrick Medical Center, originally West Texas Baptist Sanitarium, opened on September 15, 1924.
 The original facility had five floors, seventy-five beds, fireproof construction, steam heat, hot and cold running water in every room and three elevators.
 The hospital was the result of the vision of Millard A. Jenkins, pastor of the First Baptist Church of Abilene.
 When a proposition to build a countywide hospital in Taylor County was voted down in 1921, Jenkins gathered a group of Abilene community members to help take on the dream of building a hospital.
 A sprawling 6 acre field on the outskirts of north Abilene was donated by Clifton M. Caldwell and his wife as a location for the hospital.

 In the early 1930, the Great Depression put the hospital in financial trouble.
 The depression increased the need for charity care, while churches were too feeble to support the hospital.
 To help keep its doors open, the hospital accepted chickens, goats and black-eyed peas as payment for service.
 In 1936, the hospital was saved from bankruptcy by West Texas ranchers Mr. and Mrs. T. G. Hendrick.
 They paid off the mortgage and gave additional money for the construction of a new wing.
 In recognition of their generosity, the hospital was renamed in honor of the Hendricks.